Ddystopia/ddystopia-bot/README.md

 {
   "token": "token",
   "prefix": "prefix",
+  "guildId": "id", // Id of server
-  "bannedChannels": ["id", "id"],// Channels, where bot not listening commands "imageChannels": ["id", "id"],// Channels, where bot give money for images "nonGrata": ["id", "id"],// Users ignored by the bot "wordsGameChannels": ["id", "id"],// Channels to play in words }
+  "bannedChannels": ["id", "id"], // Channels, where bot not listening commands "imageChannels": ["id", "id"], // Channels, where bot give money for images "nonGrata": ["id", "id"], // Users ignored by the bot "wordsGameChannels": ["id", "id"], // Channels to play in words "greetingChannel": "id" // (or null)  Id of channel to send greetings }
 ```